YoAquinJs/CLI-Solitaire/README.md

 #### How to play

-The game contains 2 cursors, one blue which represents the origin card, and a yellow one which represents the destination position of a movement.
+The game contains 2 cursors, one blue representing the origin card, and a yellow representing the movement's destination position.

 To play insert a command or direction for the cursors:
 * Directions: (**w**) up | (**a**) left | (**s**) down | (**d**) right